 Tip: We recommend importing related projects into the same Space in ClickUp.
 This keeps your workflows organized and easy to navigate.

 If you use Boards in Asana, chances are you use them one of two ways:

 Columns as Statuses: For example, your columns would be things like:

 - In progress

-In this case, your Board will be imported as a new project with a list named 'Imported from Asana'.
-You'll then have the option to import into an existing space or a new space.
+In this case, your Board will be imported as a new Folder with a list named 'Imported from Asana'.
+You'll then have the option to import into an existing Space or a new Space.